humrochagf/humberto.io/content/blog/awesome-libs-pipx.en.md

-+++
+---
+title: "Awesome Libs: pipx"
-description = "Discover pipx!
-An awesome Python library to keep your Python tools safe, updated, and organized" images = ["/img/awesome-libs/pipx.png"] linkTitle = "" publishDate = "2019-08-08T03:00:00+00:00" tags = ["awesome-libs", "python", "pipx"] title = "Awesome Libs: pipx"
+description: "Discover pipx!
+An awesome Python library to keep your Python tools safe, updated, and organized"

-+++
+publishDate: 2019-08-08
+tags:
+  - awesome-libs
+  - python
+  - pipx
+images:
+  - /img/awesome-libs/pipx.png

+---

 I'm starting this series of posts to give you tips on libraries that can be handy on your day to day as a Developer and also to present libraries I think you should keep on eye on.

 One of the perks of a good Developer is having a proper tool-set available on your belt, and nothing more appropriate to start this series than a library that installs other libraries!